PartlySaneStudios/partly-sane-skies/pages/commands.md

 1. Set the first corner of your notification area:

-    ``//pos1``: Sets one corner of the farm notifcation (Like using WorldEdit).
+    ``//pos1``: Sets one corner of the farm notification (Like using WorldEdit).

-2. Set the opposite corner of your notifcation area:
+2. Set the opposite corner of your notification area:

     ``//pos2``: Sets the opposite corner of the farm notification (Like using WorldEdit).